entropia/tip-toi-reveng/Audio/Readme.md

 Replace audios with numbers
 ---------------------------

-there are 3 soundpackages, compressed by 7-zip, you can use to debug the tiptoy.
+There is a soundpackage you can use to debug the tiptoy.
-If you apply one of these soundpackages to a gme file the tiptoy will output the ID (position) of the audio file in the audio file table.
+If you apply this soundpackage to a gme file the tiptoy will output the ID (position) of the audio file in the audio file table.

 Audio package
 numbers - numbers in english where each digit of the ID will be spoken